yossiyossi/w19/_lectures/lect05.md

 ready: true
 pdfurl: ""
 lecture_date: 2019-01-22
+reading:
 ---

 * A reminder to read through labs, lecture notes, and homework readings thoroughly- these often contain most of the information you should need for a particular assignment
  * The labs will only get harder as the course progresses, so it's important to read carefully
  * Reading the textbook sections is crucial!
  * Good practice to review code in lecture notes and the book and run it yourself
 * Office hours will remain the same for now (found on the course website), so use them to your advantage